The Context Group: Main ideas

-At the root of the Context Group's social-scientific method is the belief that biblical scholars have taken western cultural assumptions for granted when interpreting the Bible, an ancient document produced in a much different culture.
+At the root of the Context Group's social-scientific method is the belief that biblical scholars have taken western cultural assumptions for granted when interpreting biblical texts, which are ancient documents produced in a much different culture.

 The key difference is that the modern western world is an individualistic, industrial society, whereas the society of the ancient Mediterranean world was collectivistic and agrarian.

 The ancient Mediterranean was also a high-context society, where discourse took shared cultural values for granted.
 This contrasts with the modern western world, which is a low-context society in which discourse tends to be more specific and specialized (i.e. to particular groups, subcultures, etc.).
 According to the Context scholars, the interpreter must learn the cultural assumptions and values behind the text in order to understand it correctly.
 This involves understanding values such as honor and shame, for example, which Malina calls "pivotal cultural values."

 Other common themes in Context analysis of the Bible include patron-client relationships, the "evil eye", kinship, purity codes, and dyadic/group-oriented personalities.